open-aviation/tangram/docs/architecture/index.md

 ## Frontend Plugin System

-In v0.2, the frontend loads plugins dynamically.
+The frontend loads plugins dynamically.
 The backend serves a `/manifest.json` file listing all enabled frontend plugins.
 The core `tangram` web application fetches this manifest and dynamically imports the JavaScript entry point for each plugin.
 The plugin's entry point then calls the [`tangramApi.registerWidget()`](../plugins/frontend.md) function to add its Vue components to the main application.

-The v0.1 frontend plugins is considered deprecated.

 For more details, see the [Frontend Plugin Guide](../plugins/frontend.md).